Attracting more people to work in Indigenous Health

 Who will implement the new approach

-- Market research conducted in 2009-10 will form the basis of a national marketing and communication program, to be developed by the Department of Health and Ageing, to attract more people to work in Indigenous health, and to attract more Indigenous people to work in health.
+- Market research conducted in 2009-10 will form the basis of a national marketing and communication program, to be developed by the Department of Health, to attract more people to work in Indigenous health, and to attract more Indigenous people to work in health.

 - This program will start in 2010.